timuric/developer.sketchapp.com/_code-examples/06-third-party-integrations.md

 ## Controlling Sketch using CocoaScript

 If you develop a third party app, chances are that you'll want to drive Sketch from it.
-That's pretty easy to do using CocoaScript and the `runPlugin*` methods documented at [AppController](/reference/AppController/) in combination with `coscript` (the CocoaScript binary, which can be downloaded from [here](/downloads/coscript.zip)).
+That's pretty easy to do using CocoaScript and the `runPlugin*` methods documented at [AppController](/reference/AppController/) in combination with `coscript` (the CocoaScript binary, which you can download from [here](/downloads/coscript.zip)).

 You can think of `coscript` as the CocoaScript cousin of `osascript`, a command-line tool to run AppleScript code.